RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 -   **Emissions calculations** - emissions are based on a set of emissions factors that do not account for the heterogeneity of truck trips by warehouse type (cold storage, dry storage, distribution facilities, etc.), nor the variability in truck trip distances based on location of the facility.
 This information is not readily available at the time but could be incorporated in later versions if individual facility information becomes available through the SCAQMD Rule 2305 reporting.

+-  **Planned and Approved Warehouses** - the new planned and approved warehouses list is a piecemeal effort to identify warehouses in the development phase.
+This is not a comprehensive list, as only about 10 jurisdictions have been thoroughly surveyed to compile the data - these jurisdictions include the Cities of Ontario, Fontana, Rialto, San Bernardino, Redlands, Riverside, Moreno Valley, Perris, Beaumont, and Colton; the unincorporated county areas of Riverside and San Bernardino, the March Joint Powers Authority, and Inland Valley Development Agency.
+There are many jurisdictions in the Inland Empire that we have not yet investigated or compiled into our existing list; this list is incomplete and an _underestimate_ of future warehouse development in the region.

 -   **Orange County data** - Assessor parcel data is not directly from the assessor's office and is likely less reliable than the other three counties as a result.
 It is also older and less complete.\

 -   **Idling at warehouses** - No emissions estimate is made for idling of diesel vehicles at warehouses.
 This may be the largest local impact of warehouses for people living, working, attending school, or exercising adjacent to warehouses.
-Most jurisdictions have anti-idling rules prohibiting idling for more than 5 minutes, but enforcement is usually complaint-based.
+Most jurisdictions have anti-idling rules prohibiting idling for more than 5 minutes, but enforcement is usually complaint-based rather than systematically monitored by the municipality.

 -   **Errata**

     -   We are working to improve the parcel information for this entire dataset.
 If you have any information on individual parcels that you believe are currently misclassified, please contact us at the email below and we'll work to improve our classification.\
-    -   A large number (8,644) of sub 1-acre warehouses are excluded from this analysis as the application slows down significantly when displaying these micro-warehouses.
-The total area of the warehouses with less than 1-acre parcels is 1.7x10<sup>8</sup> sq.ft.\
+    -   A large number (12,000+) of sub 1-acre warehouses are excluded from this analysis as the application slows down significantly when displaying these micro-warehouses.
+The total area of the warehouses with less than 1-acre buildings is approximately 2.7x10<sup>8</sup> sq.ft.\
     -   No estimate is made for emissions light-duty vehicle trips of workers commuting to and from warehouses.\
     -   No estimate is made for emissions from light-duty or medium duty vehicle trips of delivery vehicles to and from warehouses.
 The cutoff for trucks is GVWR > 8,500 pounds per EMFAC classification.
     -   San Bernardino "build year" values are now based on [DataTree](https://web.datatree.com/) parcel classifications of build year, rather than 'assessor base year' estimates from the San Bernardino County Open Data shapefiles.